ingoratsdorf/Speedtest-Tracker-v2-InfluxDBv3-SQL/README.md

 ## Set up InfluxDB3.

-Create docker container with the following information:
+Create a docker container with the following information:
 (Suggest you use Alpine - if you use Proxmox just create a new Alpine container and add docker)

 ```yaml